devmark/angular-slick-carousel/README.md

 was working but arbitrary.
 We now register a simple `onFinishRender` directive which allows us to postpone slickification until `ng-repeat` has finished execution.
 2. **[BC-BREAK]** The directive is no longer based on a transclude functionality.
 You can either use the 2.0 directive with the provided template or use your own (with [slick-no-tpls.js](dist/slick-no-tpls.js)).
+When using the latter option, refer to [slick.coffee](https://github.com/kbdaitch/angular-slick-carousel/blob/master/src/slick.coffee#L12-L18) and ensure your template uses `on-finish-render=init()` in its `ng-repeat` element.
-The two functions `isImage` and `isVideo` on the directive's scope are provided for use in the template, and are overridable.
+3. The two functions `isImage` and `isVideo` on the directive's scope are provided for use in the template, and are overridable.
-3. **[BC-BREAK]** The directive no longer supports statically provided image assets out-of-the-box.
+4. **[BC-BREAK]** The directive no longer supports statically provided image assets out-of-the-box.
 The dynamic usecase is what it tries to solve optimally.
-4. You can now use JS to specify a variety of sources in the `media` array.
+5. You should now use JS to specify a variety of sources in the `media` array.
 See [example](https://github.com/kbdaitch/angular-slick-carousel/blob/master/example/index.html).
-5. There is an additional `on-directive-init` attribute available now.
+6. The use of `on-directive-init` attribute introduced earlier is now in the demo.
 Use this to use the handle object to do something on directive init.
-This is different from the underlying `slick.js` `onInit` in that the handle object is now ready to use (with all the setup to call underlying `slick.js` calls).
+This is different from the underlying `slick.js` `onInit` in that the handle object is now ready to use
+(with all the setup to call underlying `slick.js` calls).

 Usage